Scarlet fever is a contagious infection that mostly affects young children. It's easily treated with antibiotics.

 Contact a GP if you get symptoms.

-The antibiotics used for scarlet fever are usually safe to take during pregnancy.
+Many of the antibiotics used for scarlet fever are considered to be safe to take during pregnancy.

 How to avoid spreading scarlet fever